Find out how to pay your Council Tax, apply for discounts, register a change in your circumstances and more.

 Using discretionary powers granted under Section 11C & 11D of the Local Government Finance Act 1992 a decision was made by full Council on 26 February 2024 to apply the new premium in accordance with the new legislation.

-From 1 April 2025, the Government has introduced additional legislation setting out circumstances where a long term empty, or unoccupied but substantially furnished premium should not apply.
+From 1 April 2025, the Government introduced additional legislation setting out circumstances where a long term empty, or unoccupied but substantially furnished premium should not apply.

 These exceptions only exclude dwellings from premiums being applied, and do not affect the standard rate of Council Tax that may be chargeable on the property.